armory/documentation/_spinnaker/terraform_integration.md

     terraform:
       executablePath: /terraform/versions/<version>/terraform
     ```
 Replace <version> with one of the Terraform versions that Armory Spinnaker ships with.

-**Note**: If you specify a Terraform version in a stage configuration, the value in `terraformer-local.yml` is ignored.

 ### Configuring a Profile